Agent

 Following the path illuminated by the lights embedded into the floor, Fwyin kept his guard up as he searched for enemies.

 ”I’ll fight off the monsters.”
 You yawned, reaching blindly to your left before grasping Fwyin’s hand and holding it tightly.
 “I’ll protect you.
 Go to sleep.”
-With another yawn, you began to hum a soft lullaby.
+Thumb brushing over the back of his hand, you began to hum a soft lullaby.

 {{user}}?